STSSoft/STSdb4/README.md

 ## Simplicity
 STSdb 4.0 has the best designed API in the database world.
 Simplicity is beauty.

-Get started in fust a few minutes: http://docs.stsdb.com/display/stsdb404/Quick+Start.
+Get started in just a few minutes: http://docs.stsdb.com/display/stsdb404/Quick+Start.
 ***
 More about STSdb and our technologies: http://stssoft.com/